dnanexus/dxCompiler/doc/ExpertOptions.md

 ### meta section

-The following keys are recognized:
+The following keys are recognized by dxCompiler (with slightly different representation than in `dxapp.json`):

 * `title`: A short title for the applet.
 If not specified, the task name is used as the title.
 * `summary`: A short description of the applet.
 If not specified, the first line of the description is used (up to 50 characters or the first period, whichever comes first).